Surprise0-0/Surprise0-0/README.md

 - 👋 Hi, I’m Ahmed Elzanaty
 - 👀 I’m interested in Coding and Technology
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate with team
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me ...

 <!---